Finance & Business Office Home

 The Bursar/Student Accounts area which includes the cashier window, is located on the first floor.
 This area handles student billing, payments and collections, as well as Perkins and Nursing Loan administration, which are all under the Bursar’s direction.
 For all students in good financial standing, registration takes place beginning in March for the fall semester, and in October for the Spring semester.
 For specific dates of registration, and other requirements, please visit the Registrar’s Website.
 The Finance area is located on the second floor and is responsible for Payroll Processing, Purchasing/Accounts Payable, Accounting and Budgeting.

-For information on the U.S. Department of Education CARES Act student grants, please see the end of this section below.
+For information on the U.S. Department of Education CARES Act and HEERF II funding, please see the end of this section below.

 For information on making your admissions deposit, please contact Admissions at 718-390-3411.